 But if you have a long commute or don’t have easy access to public transit, driving a car might be your only option.
 In this case, opting for a car that gets good gas mileage and maintains its value can help keep costs relatively low.

-2. Are there any local options?
+2. Are there any public transportation alternatives?

 If you plan on going without a car, you’ll still need to figure out a way to get around.
 It could be as simple and inexpensive as just walking or biking where you need to go.
 But if you’re stuck in suburbia or don’t live in the best neighborhood, this may not be an option.